congo-cc/congocc-website/README.md

 ### To Be Determined
 Ideally, the same Asciidoc files will perform multiple roles: blog text and pdf tech documentation.
 Asciidoc documentation show that conditional text is available using ifdef-endif directives to mark portions of text that will only be displayed when the corresponding setting is defined (or NOT defined).

+### AsciiDoc Conditionals
+AsciiDoc can use ifdef . . . endif and ifndef . . . endif conditional statements to delimit blocks of text to include or exclude from an outputted document.
+Here's a few rules.

+#### Define Custom Attributes
+Surround the custom attribute with single colons.
+For example

+    :myattribute:

+To use this custom attribute

+    ifdef::myattribute[]
+    The conditional text goes in here and can continue as long as you want until the end block delimiter (endif::[] is reached endif::myattribute[]

+The capitalization of the attribute in the ifdef statement doesn't have to match its capitalization when it was defined but for tidiness it probably should match.

+In the endif terminator, the name of the attribute is optional - the most recent ifdef statement is normally used.

+You can define a custom attribute and then "turn it off" by inserting the bang symbol at the beginning of the attribute as follows

+    :!myTurnedOffAttribute:

+This way you can have the custom attribute ready for use but turned off so you don't see the conditional text until you want it.
+Preliminary testing indicates that the jBake header info can be included at the top of a text file inside a ifdef::jbake[] conditional block but omitted from PDF by using the bang to turn off the jbake attribute.

+AsciiDoc also includes the ifndef conditional for "if NOT defined" situations.
+It works pretty much the same way but the reverse of ifdef.
+Any ifndef blocks must be delimited with endif as well.

+ifdefs can also call out more than one attribute.
+For example, if you were working on a project with multiple versions, you could specify blocks that applied to just versions 1 or version 3, etc, by combining them on same ifdef line.
+You can also specify their relationship (AND, OR, etc).
+See AsciiDoc docs for more info on how to do this.